cedard234/EECS251B_project_PLL/README.md

-This will be the working directory for EECS251B spring 2024 project: LPDDR PLL.
+**This will be the working directory for EECS251B spring 2024 project: LPDDR PLL.**
+---